 Babies with HLHS can be put on a list to receive a heart transplant.
 When the baby's name is at the top of the list, he or she will receive a healthy donor heart.
 To fight against rejection of the new heart, transplant patients need to take anti-rejection medications for the rest of their lives.
 Unfortunately, there are not enough donor hearts for all babies waiting for a transplant, and thus, some do not survive while waiting for a heart.
 Here are a few sites that explain heart transplants in general.
 Speak with your cardiologist or surgeon about infant heart transplants specifically for babies with HLHS.

 An alternative to a heart transplant is the 3-Stage Surgical Procedure.
 The 3-Stage Procedure reconstructs the child's heart allowing it to work using only two of the heart's four chambers.
 Here are a few resources that explain each stage.
 These links were chosen for their simple descriptions and use of diagrams or videos.
 There are many other websites that also explain the surgical procedures.

 The first stage is called the Norwood procedure, or the "Modified Norwood" which was developed in 1979 by Dr. William Norwood.
 Because the left ventricle cannot pump blood adequately out to the body, the Norwood procedure allows the right ventricle to pump blood to both the lungs and the body.
 This surgery is usually performed during the baby's first week of life.
-A new version of this first surgery is called the "Sano Shunt."
+A newer version of this first surgery is called the "Sano Shunt."
 Ask the surgeon about the pros and cons of the traditional Norwood vs. the Sano Shunt, how many of each he has performed, and what the success rates are.
 (Another variation is the "Hybrid Procedure" which does the 3 stage in a catheterization, a surgery, then another catheterization.
 The benefit is fewer surgeries, however, only a certain number of babies are candidates, and the results may or may not be better than the regular 3-stage.)

 The third and final stage, the Fontan, allows the rest of the blood coming back from the body to go to the lungs.
-There are two different ways to perform the Fontan: The Lateral Tunnel Fontan, the traditional approach, and the newer External Conduit Fontan.
+There are two main different ways to perform the Fontan: The Lateral Tunnel Fontan, the more traditional approach, and the newer External Conduit Fontan.
 The Lateral Tunnel Fontan is usually performed at about 18 months - 3 years of age, and the External Conduit Fontan is usually performed at about 3-4 years of age.

 The External Conduit Fontan uses an external conduit, or tube, that is placed just outside the heart.
 It is hoped that by using this conduit that the potential for arrhythmias will be greatly reduced in the future.
 However, this is a relatively new procedure and the outcomes will not be known for several years.
 It is usually done later than the Lateral Tunnel Fontan because the child has to be big enough to handle a conduit that can handle the blood flow as the child grows.